 Cone ski and snow boarding fields located in

-Queenstown hosts the Queenstown Winter Festival (22 June 2017 to 25 June
+Queenstown hosts the Queenstown Winter Festival (21 to 24 June

 community with street parties, fireworks, international and local acts,